Where Women Work

 - The site features a number of career resources, including events, podcasts, news, and industry insights.

-- The platform has been used by a number of prominent companies, including Lockheed Martin, DHL, and John Deere.
+- The platform has been used by a number of prominent institutions, including DHL, LinkedIn, and John Deere.

 - The platform does not publicly disclose its pricing online.